ska-sa/spead2/doc/introduction.rst

 Boost.
 At the moment only GNU/Linux has been tested but other POSIX-like systems should work too.

-The only Python dependency is numpy_.
+The only Python dependencies are numpy_ and six_.
 Running the test suite additionally requires nose_ and decorator_, and some tests depend on PySPEAD_ (they will be skipped if it is not installed).
-Once the dependencies have been installed, run::
+Finally, the asynchronous I/O support requires trollius_.
+To install (which will automatically pull in the mandatory dependencies), run::

     ./setup.py install